Is there ever a right time to break up with a person? If so, when is it?

-We all want to be in a happy relationship, in this case, a happy sugar relationship.
+We all want to be in a happy relationship.
+In this case, we want to be in a happy sugar relationship.
 Sugar is sweet but soon enough, it’ll eventually lose its flavour.
-Sometimes we can get so deep in drama that we can’t see the damage it does until it’s too late.
+Sometimes we can get so deep in the drama that we can’t see the damage it does until it’s too late.

-1. You’re bored
+1. You’re bored around your partner

-This is when you hit a point and realise things have changed.
+This is when you hit a point and realise that things have changed.
 The both of you become distant and don’t meet as frequently as before.
 When you’re bored of the person, it could be a sign that you’re ready to move on.

 2. You feel like you’re taken for granted

 Yes, you’re in an arrangement because it is a beneficial relationship but you’re starting to realise your partner is only sweet and thoughtful when they want something.
 So when do things stop being beneficial?

 A few examples can include when they begin to show up late repeatedly, stop grooming themselves for you, cut your conversations short, turn a deaf ear to your problems, and most importantly when they only reach out because they want something.
 This can be sex, money or materialistic things.